 Anecdotes = Advantages

 When you're writing your cover letter, citing your experience on a resume, or answering questions in an interview, try to be as specific as possible.
 Even the most articulate person will be brought down by vague comments like, "I'm a hard worker," or "I'm a people person."

 Don't just talk about what you're good at - but hit on the where, when, why, and how.
 Have a handful of specific anecdotes that you can discuss naturally and with ease to back up the professional and personal qualities that make you a good candidate for the job.

 Behavioral interview questions especially require evidential answers.

 You already know that first impressions are key, meaning that it's imperative to put together a professional outfit, iron your shirt, polish your shoes, and so on, but did you know that leaving a good last impression is just as important?

 Although you should say goodbye to your interviewer with a firm handshake and a smile, it doesn't end there.
 Ask for a business card, too, and then go home, log-on to your email, and send a thank you note to the interviewer for taking the time to speak with you.

-This isn't just a way of scoring brownie points, so to speak.
-It can also be a way to reiterate your interest in the position, emphasize any points you'd like to make about your work experience, or mention anything you didn't get to say during the interview.
+It isn't just a way of scoring brownie points.
+It can also be a way to reiterate your interest in the position, emphasize any points you'd like to make about your work experience or mention anything you didn't get to say during the interview.